hyperledger-labs/fabric-chaincode-haskell/readme.md

 # haskell-cc

+Haskell-cc is a Haskell shim for Hyperledger Fabric to allow the authoring of smart contracts in Haskell.

+The project has three main parts:
+- `protos` and `google-protos/google/protobuf` - The source protobuf files that define the communication between the shim and the peer.
+The corresponding Haskell files are generated in `/grpc-client/src` (see `generate script` section below)
+- `grpc-client/src` - Contains the Shim
+- `grpc-client/app` - Contains the main executable which is an example usage of the shim

+## Installation

-To generate the haskell files from the proto files, run the `generate.sh` script.
+To build the project, run the following from the `grpc-client` directory:

-Note that the script requires the `compile-proto-file` binary.
-Install the binary from here https://github.com/awakesecurity/proto3-suite

-Note: The generated haskell files with the latest version of the `compile-proto-file` binary generates code that doesn't type check.
-To fix it, convert all `HsJSONPB.SwaggerObject` to `Hs.Just HsJSONPB.SwaggerObject`.

-To build the project use:

 ```
 stack build
 ```

-It is possible that you might get an error with `grpc-haskell-core`, like the following:
+Note : It is possible that you might get a build error with `grpc-haskell-core`, like the following:

 ```
 Missing dependencies on foreign libraries: